Best Things to Do in Segovia – One-day trip from Madrid

 Experts in gastronomy consider the restaurant to be a classic of the cuisine of Segovia which combines a traditional atmosphere with a creative and modern touch.

-Hundreds of tourists, as well as locals and visitors from other parts of Spain, enjoy its food every day.
+Hundreds of tourists spending one day in Segovia, as well as locals and visitors from other parts of Spain, enjoy its food every day.

 To get the best suckling pig in Spain, José María created his own breeding farm with raw materials of exceptional quality.
-Vegetarian options are also available in the menu.
+Vegetarian options are also available on the menu.

-The 15 minutes walking from the Aqueduct are worthy due to excellent traditional and homemade cuisine and the high quality of the service.
+The 15 minutes walking from the Aqueduct are worth it due to excellent traditional and homemade cuisine and the high quality of the service.

 Will you try any of the best restaurants in Segovia?

 I hope you have enjoyed this post with the main things to do in Segovia.
-You can do the trip on your own, but I strongly recommend you to book a tour to Segovia from Madrid with hotel pickup and drop-off.
+You can do the trip to Segovia on your own, but I strongly recommend you book a tour from Madrid with hotel pickup and drop-off.

-Forget about planning and unexpected.
-You will be picked up at your hotel, a professional guide will give you all detailed explanations of the landmarks in English, you will receive sensational souvenirs to always remember the experience, and at the end of the day, you will be taken from Segovia to Madrid and be dropped off in your hotel.
+Forget about planning.
+You will be picked up at your hotel, a professional guide will give you all detailed explanations of the landmarks in English, you will receive sensational souvenirs to always remember the experience, and at the end of the day, you will be dropped off in your hotel.

 SPREAD THE WORD!
 PIN THIS TO YOUR TRAVEL PINTEREST BOARDS ↓

 If you found my post useful, would you consider sharing it on Pinterest?
 Click the “Pin It” button to share the full-sized version of the below images.